Tendering for government contracts can be a competitive process. This tends to focus on value-adding techniques and not just "lowest price wins".

 Disadvantages of competitive tendering

 There are, of course, disadvantages associated with competitive tendering.
 The premise of goods or services being procured in a competitive manner can harm the buyer-supplier relationship.
-The supplier begrudges offering their bid at a lower price with additional benefits to the buyer, and the buyer is faced with a difficult and timely evaluation process.
+The supplier begrudges offering their bid at the lowest price with additional benefits to the buyer, and the buyer is faced with a difficult and timely evaluation process.

 It may also discourage bidders and actually limit the number of offerings if potential bidders deem the process too competitive.
-Bidders may then worry they cannot deliver or submit a competitive bid.
+Bidders and prospective suppliers may then worry they cannot deliver or submit a competitive bid.

 Using your competitive edge